vivekVells/MSCS721-roomScheduler/README.md

 * bucket_will_be_loaded

 ### Modification log
-- All the stuffs I did that involves in the modification of code will be present in this link [Modification Log](https://github.com/vivekVells/MSCS721-roomScheduler/tree/master/src/resources/log) - click this link and view the ***Modification Log.pdf*** file to view the log
+- All the stuffs I did that involves in the modification of code will be present in this link [Modification Log](https://github.com/vivekVells/MSCS721-roomScheduler/tree/master/src/resources/log) - click this link and view the ***Modification Log*** file
+- [App Enhancement Log](https://github.com/vivekVells/MSCS721-roomScheduler/tree/master/src/resources/log) - click this link and view the **App Enhancements Information** file

 ### Note
 View [Parent Repo](https://github.com/gildmi/RoomScheduler) by Professor: Michael Gildein.
 - Initial code of this was overly simple, intentially uncommented, and buggy which was intended to be used as an extendable framework for testing class assignments.

+### Instructions to run this code in your machine:
+#### In Eclipse or such IDE
+- This is very simple, just open the file project pointing to this code repo's src folder
+#### In console (Tested in Windows using GitBash cmd)
+- Make sure JAVA setup is available in your machine (coded when java was on version 1.8.0_144)
+- Open console command prompt or gitbash (I love git bash.
+Try this one)
+- Pull this code to your machine and run it (Install git and use git bash for the followings)
+  - Create a folder and do
+    - **git init**
+  - Add this repo as your remote origin
+    - **git remote add origin https://github.com/vivekVells/MSCS721-roomScheduler.git**
+  - Pull the code in this repo to your remote origin
+    - **git pull origin master**
+  - Type the followings (running the program in a particular path matters)
+    - if you are in the created folder then, run like the following
+        - Vivek-Pc@kev MINGW64 /e/Marist/Semester2/SoftwareVerificationAndMaintenance/RoomScheduler (master)
+        - $ **java -jar src/resources/files/roomExportedFiles/exportedRoomScheduler.jar**
+    - Or move into all the way to roomExportedFiles folder and then try like the following
+        - Vivek-Pc@kev MINGW64 /e/Marist/Semester2/SoftwareVerificationAndMaintenance/RoomScheduler/src/resources/files/roomExportedFiles (master)
+        - $ **java -jar exportedRoomScheduler.jar**

 ### Application Screenshots (wanna avoid scrolling a lot, use above pdf sheet)
 Beware of the lots of scrolling to come :P